syncfusion-content/winui-docs/winui/AvatarView/visual-styles.md

 ## Square

-You can directly set value to the square in the `SfAvatarView` using the following styles:
+The `AvatarView` control provides a convenient method of applying the `Square` style to avatar view by simply specifying the desired size through the `AvatarSize` property, which includes the following options:

 * ExtraLarge
 * Large